OpenSourceBrain/PotjansDiesmann2014/NEST_SLI/README.md

      voltmeter label + layer index + population index + spike detector GID +
      virtual process + .dat

-   - Run 'plot_spiking_activity.py' with the variable 'path' set to the output folder in order to and produce a raster plot of spiking activity, and a bar plot of the firing rates.
+   - Run 'spike_analysis.py' with the variable 'datapath' set to the output folder in order to merge the spike files of each population (including thalamic ones, if present), sort GIDs, and produce dot plots and firing rate plots.
    - The analysis script does not currently cover voltages.

 The simulation was successfully tested with MPI 1.4.3.